heinemannj/eebus-go-controlbox-simulator-app/README.md

 ## Simulator App and Web Frontend

-Example code for sending an LPC and LPP limit 5 seconds after connecting to a compatible device that can receive LPC and LPP limits and a user friendly Web UI to manually simulate power limitation requests.
+Example code for sending an LPC and LPP limit 5 seconds after connecting to a compatible device that can receive LPC and LPP limits and a user friendly Web UI to manually simulate consumption and production power limitation requests.

 ![Frontend](docs/pictures/frontend.png)

 ## Notes

-This eebus-go controlbox simulator example do **not** provide complete implementations of any use case, but is intended as usage guidelines for the eebus-go stack in general and to have a quick demo inculding a user friendly Web UI.
+This eebus-go controlbox simulator example do **not** provide complete implementations of any use case, but is intended as usage guidelines for the eebus-go stack in general and to have a quick demo.

 ## First Steps